sitnarf/pipeworker/README.md

 # Pipeworker

-This library serves as a framework for creating data processing blocks, which can be then interconnected to create a machine learning and data mining pipelines.
+This library serves as a framework for creating data processing blocks, which can be then interconnected to create machine learning and data mining pipelines.

 ## Basic concepts